alishasrivas/Coordin8/team/m3/joshua-swaida/feature-sequence-diagram.md

     F-->H[If time inputs are NOT valid, an alert appears and tells user to fix their input] H-->D
-    G-->I[clearTimeInputs method is called, resetting all the time input fields to be empty] G-->J[List item and corresponding delete button are added to the DOM and displayed on the user's screen] J-->K[If user clicks Delete button, the List Item is removed from the DOM]
+    G-->I[clearTimeInputs method is called, resetting all the time input fields to be empty] G-->J[List item and corresponding delete button are added to the DOM, updating the UI and displaying the list item on the user's screen]
+    J-->K[If user clicks Delete button, the List Item is removed from the DOM]
 ```